grafana/grafana/style_guides/themes.md

 ### Angular

-There should be very few cases when theme would be used in Angular context.
+There should be very few cases where theme would be used in Angular context.
 For this purpise there is a function available that retrieves current theme: `import { getCurrentTheme } from app/core/utils/ConfigProvider`

 ## Limitations